 It includes seven key changes, one of which is the creation of Te Pūkenga – New Zealand Institute of Skills and Technology.

-The Reform of Vocational Education aims to help employers hire people who are well-trained and ready for work – and to get people into work more quickly.
+Our aim is to help employers hire people who are well-trained and ready for work — and to get people into work more quickly.

 Industry and employees will have greater influence over the courses and training offered, to ensure learners gain the right skills for the right jobs.